 Tree Conversation Workshop Leader

 I offer workshops for adults and/or children in tree conversation drawing.
 I introduce the group to tree conversation work and we have an experience together with trees (that have agreed in advance to participate).
 These workshops vary from 3 hours long to a full day.
 I support the participants to do the work themselves and then as a group we share our work altogether.
 I am equally comfortable with adults or children and can work with groups that are mixed adults and children.
 I have offered this work in Thunder Bay, Ontario ( northern shores of Lake Superior), in Philmont, New York and in Brooklyn Botanical Gardens in Brooklyn New York.
-I am also offering regular workshops in the Toronto area.
+I have also offered workshops in England, Sweden and at the Human and Fairy Congress in Washington State.

 I have worked as a Waldorf Class teacher .
-I currently am a mentor of teachers including working in the Part Time Waldorf Teacher Certification as part of the Rudolf Steiner Centre in Richmond Hill, Ontario, Canada.
-I have been fortunate to work in several schools in indigenous communities.
+I currently am a mentor of teachers and I am fortunate to work in several schools in Indigenous communities.
 I work with teachers within the Waldorf system and also teachers who work in other systems.
 I have been involved in Waldorf education since 1994.

 You can hear an interview with me on Storytelling in Waldorf schools as part of the project Biology of Story.
 The full work of Biology of Story is available online.